Eligibility & payment rates

 - Newstart Allowance or Youth Allowance (and are a single principal carer of a dependent child)

-You also need to meet the residency requirements for your main payment.
+You also need to meet the residence requirements for your main payment.

 Higher rate Telephone Allowance